One of the challenges of being a designer or anyone who needs to receive content in order to complete their job is getting it in the first place.

-- Collect via a project management system (Asana, Trello, etc) – Using a PMS keeps information in one central location plus you can receive updates on when changes are happening.
+- Collect via a project management system (Asana, Trello, etc) – Using a project management system keeps information in one central location plus you can receive updates when changes are happening.
 Let’s break this down!

 - Pick your system of choice